Cheshunt

 In 1931, British Pathé featured Cheshunt's female horticultural workers in an "Eve's Film Review" segment titled Glass-House Girls.
 The footage shows women harvesting cucumbers in the town's commercial greenhouses, and sorting the produce into wicker baskets before loading them onto lorries for distribution.[48]

-On 12 August 1944, a Consolidated B-24 Liberator bomber (serial number 42-95023) of the United States Army Air Forces crashed near Maxwells Farm in Cheshunt, killing all ten crew members aboard.[51][52]
-The crew's bravery, particularly pilot Lieutenant Ellis, who diverted the aircraft to avoid the town, is commemorated in the naming of Lieutenant Ellis Way.[53]
-A memorial plaque was unveiled in 2010 near the crash site at the entrance to St Mary's School, honouring the American crew's sacrifice.[54][55]
+During the Second World War, on 12 August 1944, a Consolidated B-24 Liberator bomber of the United States Army Air Forces, en route to France and loaded with explosives, crashed on land at Albury Farm, killing all ten crew members aboard.[52][53][54]
+Witnesses reported that the stricken plane initially appeared to have been heading for the centre of Cheshunt, but was steered by its pilot, Lieutenant John D. Ellis, to avoid landing on the town itself, avoiding civilian casualties.
+The incident is commemorated in the naming of a modern road as Lieutenant Ellis Way.[55]
+A memorial plaque was also unveiled in 2010 near the crash site at the entrance to St Mary's School, honouring the American crew's sacrifice.[56][57]

 Economic and urban development